A LITTLE BIT OF HISTORY

 Buenos Aires (AR), 23 Dec 2000

-When Alain Prost - the Professor - decided to hang up his helmet and gloves after storing four F1 titles, he started to work out in order to fulfill an old dream: to be his own team's manager.
+When Alain Prost - the Professor - decided to hang up his helmet and gloves after clinching four F1 titles, he started to work out in order to fulfill an old dream: to be his own team's manager.
 After being McLaren's advisor, he achieved his objective in 1997.

 But the Prost Grand Prix had a forgettable 2000 session.
 Not only did they finish behind Minardi in the Constructors' Championship, they also had to cope with bad moments as a result of domestic problems.

-There are accusing fingers pointing there was a waste of Nick Heidfeld's potential talent.
+There are accusing fingers pointing there was a waste of Nick Heidfeld's potential.
 The German - Formula 3000 Champion and former rival of Colombian Juan Pablo Montoya in memorable duels - was called to be the successor of Schumachers and Frentzen, but he barely could prove it, by struggling with a car that went out of track when he attempted to drive it just beyond the limit.

 On top of that, there were some incidents among the team-mates, those who Alesi ironically attributed to the 'inexperience' of Heidfeld.